Companion Planting Yarrow: Attracting Beneficial Insects

 While yarrow itself does not have strong pest-repelling properties, it does attract a variety of beneficial insects that can help control garden pests and reduce or eliminate the need to use pesticides.

-The flowers of the yarrow plant produce nectar, which attracts beneficial insects like ladybugs, hoverflies, and lacewings.
 These insects are natural predators of common garden pests such as aphids, whiteflies, and caterpillars, which can damage or kill plants if left unchecked.

 When yarrow is planted in proximity to other plants, it can help draw these beneficial insects to the area, which can reduce pest populations and promote a healthy ecosystem in the garden.